bean-frog/site-tweaks/README.md

 press the open stylebot button there <br>
 go to the code tab of stylebot <br>
 paste <br>
-if you get errors in the code use the other method its more reliable
+if you get errors use the other method